fverdoja/fverdoja.github.io/_pages/about.md

 Francesco Verdoja received his Ph.D. in Computer Science from University of Turin, Italy in July 2017.
-After graduation, he joined the Intelligent Robotics group at Aalto University in Helsinki, Finland, and worked part-time as AI scientist for the AI consultancy company Silo AI, now part of AMD.
+After graduation, he joined the Intelligent Robotics group at Aalto University in Helsinki, Finland, and worked part-time as AI Scientist for AMD Silo AI.

-After receiving a personal Research Fellowship grant from the Research Council of Finland for the [Hypermaps]({{ "/funding/2023_hypermaps/" | relative_url }}) project in 2023, he now works as academy research fellow in robotics at Aalto University.
+After receiving a personal Research Fellowship grant from the Research Council of Finland for the [Hypermaps]({{ "/funding/2023_hypermaps/" | relative_url }}) project in 2023, he now works as Academy Research Fellow in robotics at Aalto University.
 He also serves as coordinator for the Aalto Robot Lab.
 His research focuses on robotic perception and mapping with particular interest on increasing environment understanding by extracting semantic knowledge from spatial